claresudbery/clare-wiki-ably/pages/think/code-princ/architecture/clean-vs-hexagonal-architecture.md

     - Each handler implements a `HandleAsync` method, which is effectively an `Execute` method
     - (He's using the `Brighter` command dispatcher / processor - this is an [open source project he contributes to](https://github.com/BrighterCommand/Brighter), I think)
     - You'll see that attributes are added to the `HandleAsync` method that allow you to parcel out orthogonal concerns like logging and circuit breaker operations (see `AddGreetingCommandHandlerAsync.cs`)

+## Questions and Answers

+- Question: If use cases are the same as ports, what about secondary ports?
+These are the interfaces to things like database implementations, and they are implemented externally, NOT internally.
+So how are they use cases?
+    - Answer: Aha.
+These are the use case *output ports*, and this is where dependency inversion comes in.
+Because the flow of dependency must flow inwards, the use case knows only about an interface (*use case output port*), and knows nothing about how it is implemented.
+The entities implement the interfaces in the use case (port) layer, and then just return outputs which are handled by the output ports
+        - But surely the entities do actually call methods on those output ports... which means the inner circle (entities) is dependent on an outer circle (ports)?